GearRata/Donkey-car/README.md

   ### Collecting datasets for training and building models

   Collecting images of simulated roads and motor speed values.
-When running the [Data Collection Main.py](DataCollection/Data Collection Main.py). code, it will connect to other modules.
+When running the [Data Collection Main.py](DataCollection/DataC.py) code, it will connect to other modules.
 It will use a joystick to control the speed and direction of the motor.
   It will save images and data as .csv.